15-11-2017

 Mock objects for use with Unit testing

-This library itself is quite well tested using our simple test facilities, and further it makes unit testing your code easier.
+This library itself is quite well tested, and further it makes unit testing your code easier.
 There is a MockIoAbstraction that provides very easy support for mocking out an IoAbstraction.
 You just provide how many sync() calls to store in the internal buffer:

 MockedIoAbstraction mockIo(numberOfCycles = 6);